icy/bash-coding-style/README.md

 If `_do_some_critical_check` fails, the script just exits and the following code is just skipped without any notice.
 Too bad, right?

+## Catch up with $?

+`$?` is used to get the return code of the *last statement*.

 ## Good lessons

 Some bad #bash error can kill a whole system.
-Here are some examples, as food for your future vulnerabilies.
+Here are some examples, as food for your future vulnerabilities.
 They are good lessons, so please learn them; don't criticize.

 1. (2015)